 Starting dates are available in November and May each year.

-The standard fee for each module is £1500.
+The standard cost of £1,500 includes both SysMIC Modules 1 and 2.
 Contact us for information on group discounts and special rates available to PhD students.CONTACT US